-If you are nowhere to be seen – get on it and make sure you are visible, be a source of help, guidance and inspiration.
+If you are nowhere to be seen, get on it and make sure you are visible.
+Be a source of help, guidance and inspiration.

-Who are the influencers in your sector i.e. interior bloggers – get to know them and perhaps you’ll win them over to review your pretty TV stand, for example.
+Who are the influencers in your sector?
+(I.e. interior bloggers.)
+Get to know them and perhaps you’ll win them over to review your pretty TV stand, for example.

 Are there any relevant products or services you could partner or collaborate with?
 And, don’t forget offline – take a look at direct mail and look beyond your customer base.
-If your customer is B2B perhaps you need to look at the ultimate end user and whether there is anything that you can do to drive interest with them which will in turn affect your B2B sales and visibility.
+If your customer is B2B, perhaps you need to look at the ultimate end-user and whether there is anything that you can do to drive interest with them which will in turn affect your B2B sales and visibility.

-Focus on what makes you and your business newsworthy i.e. is your product being manufactured in the UK?
-Are you employing new staff, have an interesting start-up story or is it all about you – do you have a newsworthy story to tell about why and how you started your business?
+Focus on what makes you and your business newsworthy – i.e. is your product being manufactured in the UK?
+Are you employing new staff?
+Do you have an interesting start-up story – or perhaps you have a newsworthy story to tell about yourself, and why and how you started your business?

 Get to know your key media, build relationships and capitalise on opportunities to build awareness.
-If people don’t know you exist they’re not going to buy from you.
+If people don’t know you exist, they’re not going to buy from you.

 Photo Credit: Unsplash, Rayi Christian Wicaksono